 For CPU

-On the other hand, the average temperature can be seen reduced from the highest 79°C to 72.3°C, with the highest coming from all case fans being turned off and the lowest coming from the 6 x 120mm fan configuration.
+On the other hand, the average temperature can be reduced from 79°C to 72.3°C, with the highest coming from all case fans being turned off and the lowest coming from the 6 x 120mm fan configuration.
 However, there were still not a lot of improvements, as can be seen in the benchmark.

 For GPU

-What this means is that there was almost no difference in temperatures between one fan vs six fans.
-However, it’s worth mentioning that by removing the tempered glass side panel, we can see a nice difference in temperatures.
+This means there was almost no temperature difference between one and six fans.
+However, it’s worth mentioning that we can see a nice difference in temperatures by removing the tempered glass side panel.

 How To Pick The Best Fans for Your Build?